spine/spine.site/app/views/docs/routing.md

 Spine provides application routing based on the URL's hash fragment, for example the URL `http://example.com/#/users` has the hash fragment `/users`.
 Hash fragments can be completely arbitrary and don't trigger page reloads, maintaining page state.
 Your application can also be indexed by hash fragments using Google's [Ajax Crawling specification](http://code.google.com/web/ajaxcrawling/index.html).

 Internally Spine uses the *hashchange* event to detect changes in the URLs hash.
-This event has only been developed recently, and only available in newer browsers.
+This event has only been developed recently, and is only available in newer browsers.
 To support antiquated browsers, you can use the excellent [jQuery hashchange plugin](http://benalman.com/projects/jquery-hashchange-plugin/), which emulates the event using iframes and other clever trickery.

 ##Adding routes

 So, how to use the API?
-It's very simple, first you need to include [route.coffee](https://raw.github.com/maccman/spine/master/src/route.coffee), which contains the module `Spine.Route`.
+It's very simple.
+First you need to include [route.coffee](https://raw.github.com/maccman/spine/master/src/route.coffee), which contains the module `Spine.Route`.
 Then you can start adding routes inside your controller. `Spine.Route` gives you a `routes()` function inside controllers, which you can call passing a hash of routes and callbacks.

     //= CoffeeScript
     class App extends Spine.Controller